Recipes

 • 4th argument: A number, the number of ticks the pot must boil for

-• 5th argument: A number, the temperature °C that the pot must be above to start boiling
+• 5th argument: A number, the temperature, in °C, that the pot must get to in order to start boiling/start processing the recipe

 • 6th argument: A string, the texture location that is rendered in the pot when it is complete and still has output